 The IAC holds Regular quarterly meetings and posts a summary of every meeting.

 The IAC is comprised of 9 Members, led by a Chairperson selected by the IAC.
-Its membership reflects Canada’s diversity of Indigenous communities, languages, genders, geographies, and skills and expertise.
 Three IAC Members are directly nominated by national Indigenous organizations: the Assembly of First Nations, Métis National Council and Inuit Tapiriit Kanatami.
+For the remaining IAC members, the CER put out an invitation for expressions of interest.
+The Board selected these members, taking into account Canada’s diversity of Indigenous Nations and communities, languages, genders, geographies, skills and expertise.

 - Date modified: